cheatsheet1999/FrontEndCollection/Interview/React Interview.md

 <p>Hello</p>
 <p>World</p>
 ```
+### Why fragments are better than container divs?

+Below are the list of reasons,

+1. Fragments are a bit faster and use less memory by not creating an extra DOM node.
+This only has a real benefit on very large and deep trees.
+2. Some CSS mechanisms like *Flexbox* and *CSS Grid* have a special parent-child relationships, and adding divs in the middle makes it hard to keep the desired layout.
+3. The DOM Inspector is less cluttered.

 ## 7. Walk me through the main phases of the React Lifecycle.
 1. **Mounting:** The component is ready to mount in the browser DOM.
 This phase covers initialization from `constructor()`, `getDerivedStateFromProps()`, `render()`, and `componentDidMount()` lifecycle methods.